“Hi, my name’s Polly and I’m a human.”

 Back in the 1970’s, famous art critic John Berger told us that “the surveyor of woman in herself is male: the surveyed female.
 Thus she turns herself into an object, and most particularly an object of vision – a sight.”
 Berger was pointing out that women were fighting a losing battle, because for as long as they could remember, they had been conditioned to view themselves as if they were being looked at by men.
 To agonise over their reflection as if they were being watched.
 Always.

 But fast-forward a few decades, and female artists such as Polly Nor are proving to us all with triumphant might that beauty is simply not measured by men anymore.
 That women are no longer willing to view themselves as men view them.
 Woman will view herself as woman is.
 No more, no less.
 Just as she is.
-That’s the beauty you will experience in going to Polly Nor’s exhibition.
+That’s the beauty you will experience in going to a Polly Nor exhibition, or scrolling down her Instagram feed.